RX300: DIY door lock actuator fix write-up

 All these automatic door lock actuator motors go bad eventually, so here is a simple write-up:

 Time: 2 hours for first time.

 (Make sure windows are fully up).

 Step 1: Buy a MABUCHI FC280PC-22125 on eBay for about $8.00 shipped.
+Make sure it's a GENUINE MABUCHI motor (needs to be ROUND SHAFT 10mm LONG).
 Try to buy from a USA based seller, otherwise could take up to a month to get it.

 Step 3: Buy a T-30 TORX bit/socket to attach to a ratchet.

 Step 4: Get tools ready.
 Channel locks, Needle nose pliers, Universal screwdriver, Small flat-head screwdriver, Small ratchet, 10MM socket, T-30 TORX bit with socket, Box cutter or rugged exacto knife.

 Step 5: Removal of the wood door lock/window panel.
 This was the hardest for me, b/c I didn't want to break or chip any of the wood panel.
 There are a few write-ups for this but I never found a picture.
 So, get your small flat-head screwdriver and wedge it through the crack on the top inner portion of the wood door lock/window panel.
 Gently pry this side out, there is a clip in there that is a PITA but keep trying, it will eventually give way.
 Then pull the top part straight up then out towards the windshield.
 Disconnect the power wire from the panel.
 Remove the hidden screw, after removal.

 Step 6: Removal of the door handle (really easy).
 Remove the small philips head screw under the plastic cover.
 Get your small flat-head screwdriver again and wedge it between the trim and actual lock, this will pry off the door handle shroud.